cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

 After the user has selected a discounted tariff, your website or application continues with its regular flow for completing the sale like payment (for the discounted price) etc.

 When your regular flow successfully finishes, you need to [register the ticket sale](/docs/uitpas/reference/UiTPAS.v2.json/paths/~1ticket-sales/post).
-You will need to include:

-- The UiTPAS number of the user
-- The selected tariff id
-- The event id
-- The regular price
+> If the user had no discounted tariffs, or did not select one, you do not need to register your ticket sale with UiTPAS.

 For example: